 Tip: At the entrance to Rector’s Palace, buy a Dubrovnik 1-day card.
 It includes entry to the Rector’s Palace, the city wall, Franciscan Monastery, Maritime Museum as well as several other Dubrovnik attractions.

-1400: Start exploring the city walls, starting at the Pile gate entrance tart at the pile gate entrance.
-City walls are the number one attraction of Dubrovnik and its easy to see why.
-Walls are well preserved and you can get great views over the Adriatic sea as well as the the city inside the walls.
+1400: Start exploring the city walls, starting at the Pile gate entrance.
+City walls are the number one attraction of Dubrovnik and its easy to see why. =The walls are well preserved and you can get great views over the Adriatic sea as well as the the city inside.

 During the day it is hot, so take a hat, sunscreen and bottled water.
 Although it is hot, it will also mean that the walls will be quieter.
-Most people climb the walls before 11 a.m. and after 4 p.m. it gets very busy, so middle of the day is the best time to if you want to avoid crowds and get the best pictures.
+Most people climb the walls before 11 a.m. and after 4 p.m, so middle of the day is the best time to if you want to avoid crowds and get the best pictures.

 1615: 2 hours is plenty of time to walk the entire city wall perimeter.
 We are back where we started, at the Pile gate.
-Make your way over to the Lovrjena Fortress.
+Make your way over to the Lovrijenac Fortress.

 1630: Fort Lovrijenac or St. Lawrence Fortress, often called “Dubrovnik’s Gibraltar” is outside the Western wall of the city walls.
 Today, it is used as a theatre.
 Not a lot to see inside, but great views of the city and the Adriatic.
 Also a great location to watch the sunset, but we had other plans.

 1730: Take the cable car to the top of Mount Srd.
 From here, watch the sunset.
 You can also have drinks or snacks.

 Tip: If you get here a little before sunset and stay till after you can see the city in day time as well as night time.